 1. Dvořák – Cello Concerto in B Minor

 Composer: Antonín Leopold Dvořák

-When discussing cello concertos, Dvořák’s Cello Concerto in B minor must be mentioned.
+Dvořák’s Cello Concerto in B minor is our favorite cello concerto.
 Dvořák composed it in his last academic year, but only after much insistence from his friend, cellist Hanuš Wihan.
-Before that, he wasn’t entirely into this genre (he didn’t quite like the sound of the upper and lower registers of the instrument).
-Wihan, upon reviewing the score, made several suggestions and improvements, but Dvorak resisted the advice of his friend, (and, later, ordered his publishers to make no alterations, either), and the piece premiered in Queen’s Hall in London in 1896, with Wihan as the principle cellist.
+Before that, he didn’t compose in this genre (he didn’t quite like the sound of the upper and lower registers of the instrument).
+Wihan, upon reviewing the score, made several suggestions and improvements, but Dvorak resisted the advice of his friend, (and, later, ordered his publishers to make no alterations, either), and the piece premiered in Queen’s Hall in London in 1896, with Wihan as the principal cellist.
 It is an amazing example of contrapuntal treatment and magically unique.

 2. Boccherini – Cello Concerto in B Flat